nicodoggie/bastion-falls/content/families/bouillard/index.md

 # Formation

 Bertrand Bouillard was the captain of the *Water Stalker*, a ship in the Kincade Enterprises pirate fleet.
 His ship was well-known to be one of the best at escaping detection and capture by various navies of the [Sarmatian Sea](@/locations/sarmatian-sea.md) and was sometimes called the *Slippery Sarmatian Eel* to reference its ability to evade capture.
+Bouillard, his crew, and his ship was hailed as one of the best in the Kincade fleet.
+In fact, young Bertrand was considered a favorite

 # Partnership with the Savoys